 We especially love to enjoy this einkorn cinnamon rolls for Easter breakfast and Christmas breakfast.
 If you've ever wondered how to make homemade cinnamon rolls, this is the recipe for you!

 These are easy cinnamon rolls made with all-purpose einkorn flour, just follow the step by step instructions and there you have it, the best cinnamon roll recipe, easy and delicious!
+And be sure to slather on the best Cream Cheese Frosting or a Buttercream frosting, so delicious!

 How to make a yeast dough: